Manchester Athletic Club Closes Fitness and Tennis Operations Following Property Purchase to Cell Signaling Technology

 “I hope that the Club’s Manchester location will re-open at some point and in a new form.”
 In the meantime, the closure does not impact the MAC’s Gloucester location, which will remain open to members.

-Cell Signaling said its consultant is actively engaging several interested operators to determine the feasibility of continuing operations at the MAC facility but said the “timing of the possible reopening remains uncertain,” according to the company’s statement.
+Meanwhile, Cell Signaling said its consultant is actively engaging these interested operators to determine the feasibility of continuing operations at the MAC facility but said the “timing of the possible reopening remains uncertain,” according to the company’s statement.

 “CST recognizes the difficulties this uncertainty causes for MAC employees and members and is proceeding with its search for a new operator in an expeditious manner.”